wasm-signatures/design/README.md

 | ---------------------------------------- | --------------------- | ------------ |
 | `m = H(p1‖d1) ‖ H(p2‖d2) ‖ … ‖ H(p1‖dn)` | _(optional)_ `key id` | `Sign(k, m)` |

-That section must be the last section of a module.
+That section must be the first section of a module.

 One or more signatures can be associated with `m`, allowing multiple parties to sign the same data.